MashMB/1pass/README.md

 ```

 ```
-4. How often check for updates in days ([previous_value]) [>= 0]: [value]
+4. How often check for updates in days ([previous_value]) [0-365]: [value]

 Set how often application should check for updates.
-Value is specified in days and should be bigger or equal to 0.
+Value is specified in days and should be in range form 0 to 365.
 If 0 is set, application will check for update on every run.

 Default value: 1
 ```

-**IMPORTANT:** note that if wrong value is specified (value not in range, etc.), application will abort configuration
-and whole process will be repeated form beginning

 ## Usage